paulwizviz/llm-api-examples/docs/ollama.md

 # Ollama

-Ollama is a tool that simplifies running and managing large language models locally on your computer.
+Ollama is a High-level tool, writen in Go, that simplifies running and managing large language models locally on your computer.

 ## Contents